taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Raquel: "How does a police raid start a state-wide fire??"

 Dr. Kauffmann: "It's all the plastic furniture - they're basically solid petroleum, turns a misplaced candle into a fireball in just minutes.
 And LA to San Francisco is so packed with cheap cookie-cutter homes, in retrospect, I'm amazed this didn't happen sooner.
-I'm sorry, I should have realised you wouldn't know...do you know anyone over there?"
+I'm sorry, I should have realised you wouldn't have heard yet...do you know anyone over there?"

 Raquel: "Yes, I...I'm sorry I need to make a call..."